-When you need an easy appetizer, this will wow your tastebuds.
-I grow tons of mint in my garden because it helps keep the wasps away, and I’m always excited to find a new way to use it.
-I absolutely love each of the flavors in this goat cheese crostini on their own, but when you put them together, it’s a real win!
+When you need an easy appetizer, this Fig & Goat Cheese Crostini will wow your tastebuds.
+I absolutely love each of the flavors in this goat cheese crostini on their own, but when you put them together, it's stunning!

 One time, my business partner and I showed up to a wedding we were catering.
 Our first appetizer was a goat cheese stuffed fig wrapped with prosciutto (delicious, by the way).
 The bride mentioned that they have a fig tree and so they’ll provide the figs. Great!
 Little did we know, when we showed up to cater, they pointed us toward the tree and said the figs are up there.
 They gave us a ladder and a basket.
 Hmmm.
 A bit strange to make the caterer pick the food, don't you think?
 But there I was, climbing a ladder and almost killed myself finding enough figs to feed a crowd.

 Second funny story about that wedding: it was held in a historic, beautiful home in Los Angeles complete with a servants staircase.
 Servants staircase turns out is code for extremely narrow rounded staircase with about 47 steps from top to bottom.
 The kitchen is upstairs, the wedding is on the bottom-most part of the backyard.
 I've never been so exhausted in my life.
-But my calves look great all summer.
+But my calves looked great all summer.

-You should buy fig jam for these Goat Cheese Crostini
+Fig jam makes these Goat Cheese Crostini so simple

 This wedding appetizer was the inspiration for this crostini.
 Here is the MUCH simpler and vegetarian version.
 No ladder climbing, but just as delicious.
 Next time you see fig jam, pick up a jar, I promise you won't be sorry.
 I bought mine at Trader Joe's, but I've seen it other places.

 Also, fresh mint.
 Oh my goodness.
 Go plant mint in your garden right now.
-I keep trying to come up with recipes for this fresh mint.
+I keep trying to come up with recipes for fresh mint.
 Just plant it in a pot, because it spreads easily and can crowd your other herbs.